 The CAC is an Independent Study program for adult learners pursuing their high school diploma while gaining academic and technical skills that will lead to college and career readiness.
-As part of the Santa Cruz County Office of Education, the CAC collaborates with community partners to achieve this mission by engaging students through work-based, relationship-focused, innovative and welcoming learning experiences.
+As part of the Santa Cruz County Office of Education, the CAC collaborates with community partners and engages students through work-based, relationship-focused, innovative and welcoming learning experiences.